 No doubt the most famous alumni of the school was Senator Henry M. “Scoop” Jackson, who became county prosecuting attorney, U.S. Representative, and one of the most powerful members in the U.S Senate in his three decades there.
 He even mad two bids for the Democratic nominee for President.
 Another well-known attendee of Longfellow is Northwest entertainment legend Stan Boreson, who had a children’s program on Seattle’s KING-TV.
 Anyone growing up in the Puget Sound area during the 1950s could probably finish the lines of his song, “Zero-dock…..”

 Longfellow School closed in 1971 due to declining enrollment.
 It was then enlisted to serve the school district with administration offices until the Everett School District built a new $17.5 million administration building nearby.
 The District currently uses the building for storage.
 The District determined the building should be surplussed and placed the historic school on the market for sale.

-Two schools in the district that also closed in 1971, Washington and Roosevelt, live on as a retirement home and church respectively.
+Two schools in the Everett School District that also closed in 1970s, Washington and Roosevelt, live on as a retirement home and church respectively.
 In addition the Everett School District itself has restored schools on the Everett and Sequoia high school campuses.
 It shows how previous school district administrators and board members have successfully worked to older schools.
 The current administration should be encouraged by staff, students, and taxpayers to work exhaustively to maintain and revitalize our schools.

 Sample Letter to send to Everett School Board and to the Superintendent of Everett Schools – Gary Cohn